FRICTION STIR WELDING X RHEOCASTING

 Rheocasting process – Stirweld

-Rheocasting is a new process for working the material in a pasty state.
+Rheocasting is a new process to work the material in a pasty state.
 As you have seen, working this way offers many advantages for every industry sector.
 Let’s now move on to another technique that uses unconventional state for manufacturing: the friction stir welding technology.

 FSW: the new and green welding technology